Pharmally scandal

-Pharmally Pharmaceutical Corp. became involved in a scandal over allegations of overpriced medical supplies it supplied to the government for the latter's response to the COVID-19 pandemic in the Philippines.
-The Blue Ribbon Committee of the Senate of the Philippines launched an investigation into the matter and uncovered other issues, such as the supplied face shields' alleged substandard quality and how the company was able to secure a billions of pesos worth contract despite being founded only in 2019 with a small paid-up capital.
+Pharmally Pharmaceutical Corp. became involved in a scandal over allegations of overpriced medical supplies it supplied to the Philippine government for the latter's response to the COVID-19 pandemic.
+The Blue Ribbon Committee of the Senate of the Philippines launched an investigation into the matter and uncovered other issues, such as the supplied face shields' alleged substandard quality and how the company was able to secure a contract worth billions of pesos despite being founded only in 2019 with a small paid-up capital.

 Several Pharmally officials were questioned by the Senate Blue Ribbon Committee.
 President Rodrigo Duterte's adviser Michael Yang was also among those whose role was probed.
 However, Duterte later barred Cabinet officials from participating in the hearings.

 The issue led to a word war between President Duterte and Senator Richard Gordon.

+In 2023, the Office of the Ombudsman found government executives guilty of administrative charges and recommended the filing of graft charges against several government and Pharmally executives.

 Background

 Pharmally

 Pharmally Pharmaceutical Corporation, simply known as Pharmally, is a supplier of medical equipment including face masks and face shields.
 According to the Securities Exchange Commission (SEC), the company was established on September 4, 2019.
 It had a paid-up capital of ₱625 thousand paid-up capital.

 Based on its SEC documents, its headquarters is at the Fort Victoria Tower B in Fort Bonifacio, Taguig.
-Its chairman is Huang Tzu Yen, a Singaporean national who controls 40 percent of the stakes of the company.
+Its chairman is Huang Tzu Yen, a Singaporean national who controls 40 percent of the company.
 The rest is held by Filipinos.
 Twinkle Dargani, who is the company president with 10 percent ownership; Mohit Dargani, the corporate secretary and treasurer with 30 percent ownership; Linconn Ong and Justine Garado who are both company directors.
-Ong has owns 16 percent stakes while Garado has 4 percent.
+Ong has 16 percent stake while Garado has 4 percent.